-You are invited to apply for a Gallipoli Scholarship which could help you finance the first year only of a degree course in a New South Wales or ACT University in 2013.
-Up to a total of seven scholarships will be available in 2013 - four for descendants of WWI veterans, and three for descendants of WWII veterans.
+You are invited to apply for a Gallipoli Scholarship which could help you finance the first year only of a degree course in a New South Wales or ACT University in 2016.
+Up to a total of seven scholarships will be available in 2016.
 The closing date for applications for this scholarship is 1st March of the year you are applying.

 This website indicates the essential and desirable criteria you must satisfy to qualify for the award.
 The decision of the independent Scholarship Selection Committee will be final.
 You are requested to read everything on this site to assist you with your application.

 Each scholarship will be worth $5000 tax free to undertake the first year of an approved degree study at a NSW or ACT University.
-The $5000.00 is distributed to successful applicants in two packages - one at the presentation ceremony, and the second on completion of the first semester.
+The $5000 is distributed to successful applicants in two packages - one at the presentation ceremony, and the second on successful completion of the first semester.
 Continuation for the full year will depend on satisfactory progress.
-Accordingly, Scholarship recipients are to advise the Scholarship Committee of their development on their course at the end of each semester.
+Accordingly, Scholarship recipients are to advise the Scholarship Committee of their progress at the end of each semester.

 An applicant for the Scholarship must be: